scylladb/scylladb/docs/design-notes/redis.md

 As mentioned above, Scylla provides the 3 kinds of collection data type, including map.
-We do not use this collection type of Scylla to strore HASHes data with the same reason.
+We do not use this collection type of Scylla to store HASHes data with the same reason.

 The better way is that the HASHes of Redis are stored as the partition of